VishwajitN/Calculator-project/README.md

 # Calculator-project
-This is a simple calculator project.<br> by using Java language.
+This is a simple calculator project. by using Java language.